 On 12 October 2017, Airtel entered into a non-binding agreement with Tata Teleservices Limited ("TTSL") and Tata Teleservices Maharashtra Limited (together with TTSL, "Tata"), to acquire Tata's Consumer Mobile Business ("CMB").
 Pursuant to the agreement, Airtel will acquire all the customers and assets of Tata's CMB, including spectrum in the 850 MHz, 1800 MHz and 2100 MHz band.
 The acquisition will bolster Airtel's spectrum holding and further strengthen its market position.
 The acquisition will not involve any cash consideration, but Airtel will assume certain liabilities of Tata, which consist primarily of the unpaid deferred spectrum liability of Tata's towards the Department of Telecommunications.
-The acquisition is subject to requisite regulatory approvals being granted.
+The transaction was completed on 1 July 2019.

 On 12 December 2017, Airtel announced the divestment of a 15 per cent. stake in Bharti Telemedia Limited, the Direct-To-Home arm of Airtel, to an affiliate of Warburg Pincus for a consideration of approximately US\$260 million.
-Upon closing of the divestment, Airtel's effective equity shareholding in Bharti Telemedia Limited will be 80 per cent.
-The sale is subject to requisite regulatory approvals being granted.
+Upon closing of the divestment on 5 September 2018, Airtel's effective equity shareholding in Bharti Telemedia Limited was 80 per cent.